GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

     touch ${HOME}/secrets/mlp-github-token
     chmod go-rwx ${HOME}/secrets/mlp-github-token

-    # Put the token in the secure file using your prefered editor
+    # Put the token in the secure file using your preferred editor
     nano ${HOME}/secrets/mlp-github-token
     ```